Multidisciplinary team (MDT) for head and neck cancer

-- Oncologist – a doctor who specialises in cancer treatments, such as radiotherapy, chemotherapy and targeted therapy.
+- Oncologist – a doctor who treats people who have cancer, and specialises in cancer treatments, such as radiotherapy, chemotherapy and targeted therapy.

-- Radiologist – a doctor who specialises in reading scans and x-rays.
+- Radiologist – a doctor who looks at scans and x-rays to diagnose problems.

-- Pathologist – a doctor who specialises in looking at cells under a microscope and diagnosing the cell type.
+- Pathologist – a doctor who looks at cells or body tissue under a microscope to diagnose cancer.

-- Clinical nurse specialist – a nurse who gives support and information about any aspect of the cancer and its treatment.
+- Clinical nurse specialist (CNS) – a nurse who gives information about cancer, and support during treatment

 - Speech and language therapist (SLT) – a therapist who specialises in helping with communication and swallowing problems.

-The MDT often includes a number of other healthcare professionals, such as a:
+The MDT often includes other healthcare professionals, such as:

-- restorative dentist who specialises in making sure your teeth look and work as normally as possible
+- restorative dentist – a dentist who specialises in making sure your teeth look and work as normally as possible

-- physiotherapist who can help if you have problems moving around or with any neck and shoulder problems
+- physiotherapist – someone who gives advice about exercise and mobility, and can help with any neck and shoulder problems

 One or more of the team meets with you to explain your treatment options and answer any questions you may have.
 You can bring a relative or friend with you to this appointment.